Makpoc/teatime/README.md

 teatime
 =======

-A command line timer for a tea brewing with small eye candies
+A command line timer for tea brewing with small eye candies

-#### Note
-Notifications are provided by [go-notify](https://github.com/mqu/go-notify "go-notify").
-On my system it's using notify-osd, which was showing the pop up on a very awkward place (*almost* top-right on second monitor).
-See [here](http://askubuntu.com/questions/128474/how-to-customize-on-screen-notifications "Ask Ubuntu") for details on how to move the dialog.

 Installation
 ============